 LTEMP alternatives and associated long-term strategies are composed of operating criteria and several experimental elements, as shown in Table 4.1-1.
-Economic evaluations presented for the Structured Decision Analysis (SDA) (Appendix C) and detailed power systems analysis (Section 4.13 and Section K.1) bundle all of the costs associated with an alternative (including operational changes and experiments) into a single value (NPV).
+Economic evaluations presented for the Structured Decision Analysis (SDA) (Appendix C) and detailed power systems analysis (Section 4.13 and Section K.1) bundle all of the costs associated with an alternative b Net present value (\$million 2015) of costs to meet total system electric demand over the 20-year study period for all SLCA/IP customers under representative trace.
+Discount rate is 3.375%.
+The excess capacity may have some economic value; however, that value would depend on the timing and details of the replacement, and thus results are presented both with and without this potential excess.

+(including operational changes and experiments) into a single value (NPV).
 This section provides estimates of the "unbundled" economic cost of several types of experiments.

-1 2 3 4 5 6 7 These estimates are computed by comparing the estimated effects of long-term strategies of alternatives that differ only in inclusion of a particular experiment.
-1 The one element that differs between the two alternatives is the element for which the economic impacts are measured.
+These estimates are computed by comparing the estimated effects of long-term strategies of alternatives that differ only in inclusion of a particular experiment.
+The one element that differs between the two alternatives is the element for which the economic impacts are measured.
 For example, to measure the economic cost of low summer flows, two long-term strategies for Alternative D are compared (D1 and D4).
-Both have identical operating criteria and the same experimental elements except that under long-term strategy D1 low summer flows are included in the second 10 years of the LTEMP period, while under long-term strategy D4 low summer 8 flows would not be conducted.
-Subtracting NPV results for D4 from D1 yields the NPV cost of 9 10 conducting the experiments over the 20-year LTEMP period.
-Using this methodology, the approximate cost of conducting different types of experimental elements can be "unbundled" 11 from the total aggregate costs previously reported.
-12 13 Although the SDA modeling results do not include all possible combinations of operating 14 criteria and experiments, a general estimate of the relative costs of each type of experiment can 15 be gained by comparing selected pairs of SDA NPV model results as described in the example 16 17 above.
-Using information provided in Table 4.1-1, the following pairs of alternatives were selected to approximate costs associated with individual experimental elements: 18 selected to approximate costs associated with marvidual experimental elements.
-19 1.
-Low summer flows 20 a.
-Long-term strategies D4 (without low summer flows) and D1 (with low 21 summer flows) 22 b.
-Long-term strategies E3 (without low summer flows) and E5 (with low 23 24 summer flows) 2.
-TMFs 24 25 a.
-Long-term strategies D3 (without TMFs) and D1 (with TMFs) 26 b.
-Long-term strategies E3 (without TMFs) and E6 (with TMFs) 27 3.
-Steady weekend flows for macroinvertebrate production 28 a.
-Long-term strategies D1 (without steady weekend flows) and D2 (with 29 steady weekend flows) 30 4.
-Fall HFE 31 32 a.
-Long-term strategies C3 (without HFEs) and C4 (with HFEs)b.
-Long-term strategies E3 (without HFEs) and E4 (with HFEs) 32 b.
-Long-term strategies E5 (without TIPES) and E4 (with TIPES) 34 Consistent with both the SDA and detailed power system results, costs for each 35 experiment are computed for both Glen Canyon Dam Powerplant energy production and 36 replacement capacity.
-Figures 12 and 13 in Appendix C show annual average energy and 37 capacity costs for four experimental elements described above.
-These estimates are based on 38 21 hydrology traces over the 20-year LTEMP study period.
-Note that the cost of a single element 39 40 type differs by alternative pairing.
-For example, the annual average NPV energy costs difference between long-term strategies E3 and E5 is bigger than the difference between long-term 40 41 strategies D4 and D1.
-In this case, the difference is due to several factors including interactions 42 among the experimental element that is being measured (i.e., low summer flows), and both the operating criteria and other experiments.
-Note that both E3 and E5 do not include other experiments while both long-term strategies D4 and D1 include TMFs and different types of HFEs.
-It is therefore apparent that operating criteria and other experiments have an impact on the incremental cost of conducting a specific experiment.
+Both have identical operating criteria and the same experimental elements except that under long-term strategy D1 low summer flows are included in the second 10 years of the LTEMP period, while under long-term strategy D4 low summer flows would not be conducted.
+Subtracting NPV results for D4 from D1 yields the NPV cost of conducting the experiments over the 20-year LTEMP period.
+Using this methodology, the approximate cost of conducting different types of experimental elements can be "unbundled" from the total aggregate costs previously reported.

+Although the SDA modeling results do not include all possible combinations of operating criteria and experiments, a general estimate of the relative costs of each type of experiment can be gained by comparing selected pairs of SDA NPV model results as described in the example above.
+Using information provided in Table 4.1-1, the following pairs of alternatives were selected to approximate costs associated with individual experimental elements:

+1. Low summer flows

+- a.
+Long-term strategies D4 (without low summer flows) and D1 (with low summer flows) - b.
+Long-term strategies E3 (without low summer flows) and E5 (with low summer flows)

+2. TMFs

+- a.
+Long-term strategies D3 (without TMFs) and D1 (with TMFs) - b.
+Long-term strategies E3 (without TMFs) and E6 (with TMFs) - 3.
+Steady weekend flows for macroinvertebrate production - a.
+Long-term strategies D1 (without steady weekend flows) and D2 (with steady weekend flows)

+4. Fall HFE

+- a.
+Long-term strategies C3 (without HFEs) and C4 (with HFEs) - b.
+Long-term strategies E3 (without HFEs) and E4 (with HFEs)

-1 Mechanical trout removal is not included in the comparison of elements because it not a factor in estimates of either SDA or power systems costs.
+Mechanical trout removal is not included in the comparison of elements because it not a factor in estimates of either SDA or power systems costs.